Wanderson77/Wanderson77/README.md

 Currently, I am working at Rocketseat.
 If you would like to discuss these things, you can send me an email or follow me on Twitter.
 Looking forward to connecting with you.

-Here are some ideas to get you started:
+Here are some ideas using React Native:

 - 🔭 I’m currently working on ...
 YouTube
 - 🌱 I’m currently learning ...
 React.js